milanaveed/milanaveed/README.md

 Hello, I'm Mila, currently doing a Master's degree in Software Engineering at The University of Western Australia, graduating in June 2026.

 -   🔗 This is my [website](https://littledatastructure.netlify.app/) and [space](https://littledatastructure.quora.com/) where I document my practice with data structures.
--   🌐 Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/milazhang00/) :)
+-   🌐 Please feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/milazhang00/) :)
--   My ophthalmic coding projects will become open-source in the future
+-   My ophthalmic coding projects will become open-source in the future.

 ## My past projects are as follows: